 - Teamwork.
 A team of professionals from hand surgery, physical medicine and rehabilitation, and other areas work together to ensure that you receive an accurate diagnosis and the appropriate treatment for your situation.

 - Efficiency.
-Meeting with your doctor, testing and treatment can be completed in a few days in Mayo's efficient system (especially when requested in advance).
+Meeting with your doctor, testing and treatment can be completed in just a few days.

 Mayo Clinic: Answers you can trust